-GOAL 3: FACILITATE WORLDWIDE, EQUITABLE ACCESS TO TB MEDICINES AND DIAGNOSTICS INCLUDING NEW TOOLS, ACROSS PUBLIC AND PRIVATE SECTORS 3.2 (Objective B): Develop state of the art business intelligence Indicator Percentage of tracer medicines with accurate demand forecasts ("forecast accuracy") Definition Demand forecasts are defined as annual forecasts provided to suppliers during the tender process.
-Accuracy is defined as order volumes place with suppliers that are at least 80% of the annual forecasted volumes for 75% percent of tracer medicines.
-Based on current use, the following 4 tracer medicines have been chosen: cycloserine, kanamycin, levofloxacin; prothionamide.
-These may need to be reassessed given the recent release of revised MDR-TB guidelines.
+VORLDWIDE, EQUITABLE ACCESS TO TB MEDICINES AND DIAGNOSTICS LS, ACROSS PUBLIC AND PRIVATE SECTORS elop state of the art business intelligence and data driven approaches through early ado ption of cutting edge technology Indicator Percentage of tracer medicines with accurate demand forecasts ("forecast accuracy") Definition Demand forecasts are defined as annual forecasts provided to suppliers during the tender process.
+Accuracy is defined as order volumes placed with suppliers that are at least 80% of the annual forecasted volumes for the one-year tender period.
+Based on current use and latest WHO treatment guidelines the tracer list consists of medicines used in treatment of multi-drug resistant tuberculosis (MDR-TB).
+The current tracer list includes: Cycloserine and kanamycin (declining stage of product life cycle); protionamide and levofloxacin (mature stage of product life cycle); and clofazimine and linezolid (growth stage of product life cycle).
+The tracer medicines list may be reassessed, as needed, due to rapid changes in the evidence for TB treatment efficacy and introduction of new medicines and their combinations to treatment.
 Rationale for use Reliable forecasts are a key business intelligence tool for market shaping as they enable matching of supply and demand, and drive industry's investment decisions and production planning.
 Second line drugs have been chosen as tracers because these markets are particularly fragile and thus accuracy of forecasting is particularly critical.
 How it is measured Annual review of forecast volumes versus actual order volumes placed with suppliers for a sub-set of GDF medicines "as tracers" for overall performance.
-Baseline and Baseline: 2015: 75% Target(s) Targets: 2016 (75%) 2017 (75%), 2018 (75%), 2019 (75%), 2020 (75%) Data source GDF forecasts provided with Intention to Bid documents during the tender process.
-Procurement Agent data on actual order volumes placed with suppliers.
+Baseline and Baseline: 2015: 75% Target(s) Targets: 2016 (75%) 2017 (75%), 2018 (65%), 2019 (65%), 2020 (65%) GDF forecasts provided with Intention to Bid documents during the tender process.
+Data source Procurement Agent data on actual order volumes placed with suppliers.
 The GDF Order Management System (OMS) data.
 Limitations See note above on potential need to revise list of tracer medicines based on new guidelines.
 GDF currently has insufficient advance intelligence on development or revision of WHO guidelines to adjust annual forecasts, accordingly.
 Similarly, GDF currently has no access to national TB strategic plans or progress against these plans (e.g., enrollment, attrition, etc.).
 Intelligence on WHO guidelines changes and country adoption of these changes is critical to developing accurate demand forecasts.
 Many Global Fund projects procure based upon cohort forecasting and funds disbursement, rather than real demand.
 In the context of changing guidelines, NTPs who continue the practice of placing orders 2-3 years in advance will surely cancel orders as they shift patients to new regimens.